-Economics is traditionally divided into two main branches - microeconomics and macroeconomics, where 'micro' means small and 'macro' means big.
+Economics is traditionally divided into two main branches - microeconomics and macroeconomics, where 'micro' means small and 'macro' means big. how indiv buyers & cellers in a market interact

-- Microeconomics is concerned with the individual parts of the economy such as the behaviours and decisions of individuals and firms in particular markets.
-It is concerned with the demand and supply of particular goods and services. - Macroeconomics is concerned with the economy as a whole.
-It is thus concerned with aggregate demand and aggregate supply.
-'Aggregate demand' means the total amount of spending in the economy (on all goods and services), whether by domestic consumers, by overseas consumers for our exports, by the government, or by firms when they buy capital equipment or stock up on raw materials.
+Microeconomics is concerned with the individual parts of the economy such as the behaviours and decisions of individuals and firms in particular markets.
+It is concerned with the demand and supply of particular goods and services.
+For instance, we can study the demand and supply in the market for designer shoes as well as those in the market for shipping services separately.

+Macroeconomics is concerned with the economy as a whole.
+It is thus concerned with aggregate demand and aggregate supply in an economy.
+'Aggregate demand' means the total amount of spending in the economy (on all goods and aggregates services), whether by domestic consumers, by overseas consumers for our exports, by the government, or by firms when they buy capital equipment or stock economy wide up on raw materials.
 And by 'aggregate supply' we mean the total national output of goods and services.
+For instance, we can study the economy of Singapore and the European Union to examine how and how well they grow and trade.